 Bill Kuehnbaum has served as an Employee Trustee since 2016.
 He is Co-Chair of the Governance Committee and sits on the Finance and Administration Committee of the Board.
 Mr. Kuehnbaum is also a Board Member of SHARE, an organization dedicated to the principles of responsible investing.
 In addition, he sits on the board of the Evangelical Lutheran Foundation of Eastern Canada.
 Previously, Mr. Kuehnbaum served as a trustee and chair of the Investment Committee of the Pension Plan of the Evangelical Lutheran Church in Canada.
 Before retiring, Mr. Kuehnbaum was a Professor of Mathematics at Cambrian College.
 He was also First-Vice President/Treasurer of the Ontario Public Service Employees Union (OPSEU).

 Karen McRae was appointed as an Employer Trustee effective April 19, 2016.
-She sits on the Finance and Administration Committee.
+She sits on the Investment Committee and the Finance & Administration Committee.
 Ms. McRae has deep experience in the finance, pension and mutual fund industries.
 She previously worked as Senior Vice President, Investments at the Mackenzie Financial Corporation.
 Ms. McRae sits on the Board of Trustees of the Anglican Church of Canada Pension Fund and on the Trinity College Investment Committee.
 She holds an ICD.D designation, an MBA/LL.B from York University and a B.A.
 (Hons.
 Economics) from the University of Toronto.

 Alnasir Samji has served as an Employer Trustee since 2010.
-He is Co-Chair of the Finance and Administration Committee and Co-Chair of the Audit Committee.
+He is Co-Chair of the Audit Committee and sits on the Finance and Administration Committee.
 Managing Principal at Alderidge Consulting Inc., he has in the past been a Principal at Towers Perrin (now Willis Towers Watson), specializing in pension and actuarial consulting.
 He is Chair of the Pension Committee on the Torstar Board of Directors, and has previously chaired the Pension Committee of the United Way of Greater Toronto.
 Mr. Samji is a Fellow of the Canadian Institute of Actuaries.

 Don Smith was appointed as an Employee Trustee in 2013.
 He is Co-Chair of the Audit Committee and sits on the Finance and Administration Committee.
 He is a faculty member in the School of Business at Georgian College, where he has served for 20 years.
 As a Chartered Accountant, he has been a member of CICA and OICA committees concerned with member education and accounting standards development.
 Mr. Smith has an MBA from York University and a Diploma in Education from the University of Western Ontario.

 Beverley Townsend has served as an Employer Trustee since 2008.
-She currently sits on the Finance and Administration Committee.
-A health care consultant, she is a past Chair of ACAATO (precursor to Colleges Ontario), past Chair of the Loyalist College Board of Governors, and current Chair of the Loyalist College Foundation.
+She is Co-Chair of the Finance and Administration Committee.
+A health care consultant, she is a past Chair of ACAATO (precursor to Colleges Ontario), past Chair of the Loyalist College Board of Governors, and Honorary Director of the Loyalist College Foundation.
 Ms. Townsend has 30 years of management and administration experience in the public healthcare sector.

 Gretchen Van Riesen has served as an Employer Trustee since 2015.
 She is the Co-Chair of the Governance Committee, and sits on the Investment Committee of the Board.
 Ms. Van Riesen has decades of experience in the pension and benefits industry.
 She previously worked at CIBC as Vice President, Global Pension and Benefits.
 She sits on a number of pension committees including the Board of the Municipal Employers Pension Centre of Ontario (MEPCO), on which she has served since 2008.
 She is former Chair of the Pension Investment Association of Canada as well as former Chair of the Association of Canadian Pension Management.

 Kim Watkins was appointed to the Board of Trustees by OCASA in 2017.
+She currently sits on the Investment Committee.
 She is the Chief Financial Officer of Mohawk College and serves as Treasurer for the Mohawk College Foundation.
 Ms. Watkins has a Masters of Business Administration from Laurentian University.
 She is a Chartered Professional Accountant and Certified General Accountant.
 She also holds a Certified Risk Management designation.

 Subcommittees of the Board